I/O library functions.

 Term = term()

-is a flat list of
+Returns true if is a flat list of

-printable ISO Latin-1 characters, otherwise false
+printable ISO Latin-1 characters, otherwise false.

 printable_list(Term) -> boolean()